pablosmedina/ckite/README.md

     }
   }

-  //CKite needs to know the last applied write on restarts for log replay
+  //CKite needs to know the last applied write on log replay to
+  //provide exactly-once semantics
   //If no persistence is needed then state machines can just return zero def lastAppliedIndex: Long = lastIndex